Consistency Guarantees for Greedy Permutation-Based Causal Inference Algorithms: Background

 All DAG model learning algorithms assume the Markov assumption, i.e.~the forward direction of the faithfulness assumption, and many of the classical algorithms also assume the converse.
-Unfortunately, the faithfulness assumption is very sensitive to hypothesis testing errors for inferring CI statements from data, and almost-violations of faithfulness have been shown to be frequent~\cite{URBY13}.
-A number of relaxations of the faithfulness assumption have been suggested~\cite{RZS12}.
+Unfortunately, the faithfulness assumption has been shown to be restrictive in practice~\cite{URBY13}, and a number of relaxations of this assumption have been suggested~\cite{RZS12}.
+For example, restricted faithfulness is the weakest known sufficient condition for consistency of the popular PC-algorithm \cite{Spirtes_2001}.